richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 This is clearly work that could be pushed down into a database, but you may not be able to do this for a couple of possible reasons:

 1. You don't have huge data volumes but your management may have been convinced not to procure a proper database with a SQL interface
-2. You may not have a database because you have a lot of data, and it's cheaper to store it in something like S3, you have batch jobs which filter the data programmatically
+2. You may not have a database because you have a lot of data, and it's cheaper to store it in something like S3, you have processing jobs which filter the data programmatically

 For whatever reason, you don't have a database with a SQL interface and have to do the filtering yourself in a Java program, how might you do it?